microsoft/MSLab/Scenarios/DeviceGuard/VBS/readme.md

 # Scenario Introduction

-In this scenario will be Device Guard deployed to remote servers.
+In this scenario will be Device Guard Virtualization-based security deployed to remote servers.
 It is just a demonstration on how to lockdown remote servers from Management machine.
 You don't have to spin Win10 machine (you can use DC), but since I want to demonstrate security best practices, all is done from there.

 Windows Defender Device Guard is composed of two technologies.
 Virtualization-based security and Windows Defender Application Control.
 You will find more information [in our docs](https://docs.microsoft.com/en-us/windows/device-security/device-guard/introduction-to-device-guard-virtualization-based-security-and-windows-defender-application-control) and [in channel9 videos](channel9.msdn.com/tags/kernel)